institutional access

 Social Media Use Triples Depression Symptoms for Pre-Teens: Study

-• A study led by Dr. Jason Nagata tracked nearly 12,000 children aged 9 to 13 from 2016 to 2022 to assess social media's impact on depression.
+• A longitudinal study led by Dr. Jason Nagata tracked nearly 12,000 children aged 9 to 13 from 2016 to 2022 across the United States to assess social media use and depressive symptoms.

 Insights by Ground AI